 Last year, Apple rolled out their newest iPhone 14, which made waves with its inclusion of SOS support.
 In areas with no cellular service, users will now be able to message with emergency rescue providers, and also share their location with friends and family via the FindMy app.
 According to Apple, this service will be free for two years.
 But while this release is great news and will undoubtedly save the lives of many, it’s important to note that the newest iPhone 14 is not a worthy substitute for a dedicated satellite messenger.

-First off, Apple’s emergency services are only available in the US and Canada, while the messengers above can be used world wide.
+First off, Apple’s emergency services aren't available everywhere (although in 2023, they did extend their coverage to countries in Europe), while the messengers above can be used world wide.
 Second—and this is important—a two-way satellite messenger can send and receive messages to and from friends and family, while the iPhone 14 can only communicate specifics with emergency responders.
 This means that in a nuanced situation (perhaps you need to change your itinerary or resupply point, ask for help with a flat tire, or get a buddy to join you on the hike out), you basically have two options: communicate with search-and-rescue, or communicate with no one at all.
 Another key distinction is that the iPhone does not include a tracking function, which can be a great way for those back home to follow along on your adventure.

 All that said, we still see an important place for Apple’s new technology.
 For the many iPhone users who would never consider purchasing a satellite messenger (those who only head out of service infrequently, for example, and rarely in adventurous contexts), it is a nice safety net.
 What’s more, the fact that it’s free is a fairly big deal, especially given that the average satellite messenger will cost you about $25 in startup costs and a minimum of $15 per month.
 Your intended use will be the final determinant: We still highly recommend a satellite messenger for dedicated backcountry-goers, but the iPhone 14 will be a more suitable choice for some.